Nelcynda: Periplus of the Erythraean Sea

 The ports of Bacare and Nelcynda are mentioned as towns under the Pandya rulers in the Periplus.
-It also states that Nelcynda was located 500 stades (~ 92 km; by river and sea) from Muziris and about 22 km from Bacare, which was situated on the coast (i. e., 22 km via the river).
+It also states that Nelcynda was located 500 stades (~ 92 km; by river and sea) from Muziris (Muchiri) and about 22 km from Bacare, which was situated on the coast (i. e., 22 km via the river).
 Additionally, it mentions that both Bacare and Nelcynda were situated along the same river.
 According to the author of the Periplus, Nelcynda served as the location where ships were unloaded and spent the winter, while Bacare (on the mouth of the river) was used for loading return cargoes.
 The presence of sandbanks and narrow channels made loading at Nelcynda impractical.

-The author also states that the main centers of commercial activity on the Malabar Coast were the ports of Muziris and Nelcynda, while the ports of Naura and Tyndis played a more peripheral role.
+The author also states that the main centers of commercial activity on the Malabar Coast were the ports of Muziris (Muchiri) and Nelcynda, while the ports of Naura (Naravu?) and Tyndis (Thondi) played a more peripheral role.

 Beyond Calliena there are other market-towns of this region; Semylla, Mandagora, Pala patma, Meligara, Byzantium, Togarum and Aurannohoas.
 Then there are the islands called Sesecrienae and that of the Aegidii, and that of the Caenitae, opposite the place called Chersonesus (and in these places there are pirates) and after this the White Island.
 Then come Naura and Tyndis, the first markets of Damirica, and then Muziris and Nelcynda, which are now of leading importance.

 Tyndis is of the Kingdom of Cerobothra; it is a village in plain sight by the sea.
 Muziris, of the same Kingdom, abounds in ships sent there with cargoes from Arabia, and by the Greeks; it is located on a river, distant from Tyndis by river and sea five hundred stadia, and up the river from the shore twenty stadia.
 Nelcynda is distant from Muziris by river and sea about five hundred stadia, and is of another Kingdom, the Pandian.
 This place also is situated on a river, about one hundred and twenty stadia from the sea.

 There is another place at the mouth of this river, the village of Bacare; to which ships drop down on the outward voyage from Nelcynda, and anchor in the roadstead to take on their cargoes; because the river is full of shoals and the channels are not clear.
 The kings of both these market-towns live in the interior.
 And as a sign to those approaching these places from the sea there are serpents coming forth to meet you, black in color, but shorter, like snakes in the head, and with blood-red eyes.